jhucsf/fall2023/assign/assign02.md

   use wc_trim_non_alpha to remove non-alphabetic characters at end of word

-  use wc_find_or_insert to find or insert the word in the hash table
+  use wc_dict_find_or_insert to find or insert the word in the hash table

   increment the WordEntry's count
 }